Please forgive the ridiculously long headline.

 I took simvastatin for two and a half years.
 When I started finding more and more articles about its dangers, I quit taking it.
 I won’t say against my doctor’s advice.
 When I saw her, I mentioned it to her, and she looked at me thoughtfully and moved on to the next issue.

 She was in the process of referring me to a cardiologist because of an abnormal EKG.
-I ended up have to have a stress test and a nuclear heart scan.
+I ended up having a stress test and a nuclear heart scan.
 All was good, but you know what?
 When I followed up with the cardiologist’s PA, she mentioned that I was not on a statin for my hypercholesterolemia.
 I explained my rationale: My mother had three heart bypass surgeries, both carotid arteries cleaned up after 80% and 95% blockages, and after having at least five heart attacks and one stroke.
 Point: I had a very strong history of heart disease and I didn’t think that the statins were worth the risk.

 The PA looked at me like I had horns growing out of my head.